Tangerine-Community/tangy-form/README.md

 ```
 npm install --save tangy-form
 ```
-Because React is not playing nicely with bundlers, you need to include it as a global dependency in [a script tag](https://redux.js.org/#installation) as you will see in the `demo/index.html`.
+Because Redux is not playing nicely with bundlers, you need to include it as a global dependency in [a script tag](https://redux.js.org/#installation) as you will see in the `demo/index.html`.

 Then from any of your elements, import tangy-form.
 ```